selb97/IMT3003/README.md

 This is a readme

-git add .
+git add . <br />
 git reset HEAD YOUR-FILE' - to unstage a file.

 git commit -m "Test"
 git push